What is an Adverb?

 In this case, ‘quicky’ describes the speed at which the cat is running.
 But not all words ending with -ly is an adverb.
-For example, the word friendly below describes the word ’town’ and is an adjective.
+For example, the word friendly below describes his grandparents personality and is an adjective.

 - He visited her friendly grandparents.